James talks to Dr Jon Gatward about tracheostomies.

 All of the above steps are safe for a junior doctor to perform as part of initial management and trouble shooting.

-Case 2 – You are the after hours junior doctor covering the Head and Neck surgical ward.
+You are the after-hours junior doctor covering the Head and Neck surgical ward.
 A nurse calls you to review a patient who is bleeding.
 The nursing staff are not sure if it is from within or around the tracheostomy tube.

-Case 3 – You are the junior doctor on an after hours shift and a nurse calls you over to review a patient whose tracheostomy may of fallen out.
+You are the junior doctor on an after-hours shift and a nurse calls you over to review a patient whose tracheostomy may have fallen out.

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.